aishaxsyed/ISDM-Tut-7-Group-6/Design Thinking approach to address the problem with artefacts.md

 1. Empathise

 The first step is to empathise, which is to understand the client’s needs and requirements.
 Empathy maps are a useful visual technique to effectively gain an insight into the client’s perspective by putting ourselves in the user’s shoes.
-Empathy maps were created for Relationship Managers (RMs), employees and customers to delve deeper into their minds.
+Empathy maps were created for Relationship Managers (RMs), employees and customers to delve deeper into their minds and discover their pains, gains, goals and environment.

 2. Define

+The second stage in the Design Thinking process is to define the problem that has been identified.
+The user is essential to this stage of the process, hence user requirements are gathered from the front-end users (customers) and the back-end users (relationship manager, employees).
+From the empathy maps, insights into user needs and requirements were gained to create user stories.

+Some user stories from the front-end and back-end users include:
+- I am a relationship manager at a travel company who wants to maximise the sale of holiday packages.
+However, I am feeling overwhelmed because there is insufficient staff so I cannot utilise my time efficiently to effectively sell packages.
+- I am an employee who is trying to reach target sales by effectively selling holiday packages and providing customers with information.
+However, I am worried that I am having to speak with customers who require information on holiday packages which fall out of my area of expertise.
+- I am a customer who is trying to get holiday package information in the most effective way, so that I can get the best deal and destination.
+However, I am having difficulty contacting CMC employees and navigating through holiday packages.

+Using these, the problem had been defined and the required system features and functionalities had been proposed.
+Once integrated into the new system, call routing and dynamic call flow for both inbound and outbound calls would be improved, and the system will adjust the call flow rate to suitable relationship managers.

+These features and functionalities include:
+- Grouping holiday packages by price, destination, length of stay to help CMC employees deal with customer enquiries.
+Addresses the HMW question: How might we make it easier for customers to choose holiday packages?
+Priority: HIGH.
+- Creating a feature that supports the matching of relationship managers and customers.
+Skill matcher database.
+Priority: HIGH.
+- Developing the Profiler Tool.
+Priority: HIGH.
+- Creating a target list for customers.
+Priority: MEDIUM.
+- The proposed system will be used as a skill matcher between end customers and relationship managers based on their profiles.
+Priority: MEDIUM.
+- Machine learning that learns from customers calling.
+Make an efficient profiler that learns from customers and captures information.
+- Recording the subsequent performance of relationship managers in an efficient manner.
+Priority: LOW.

 3. Ideate
 4. Prototype
 5. Test